LAWS 3076 Technology, Innovation and the Law

 Credit Points 10

 Legacy Code 201039

-Description This unit enables students to proactively adapt to the transforming nature of the legal profession.
+Description This subject enables students to proactively adapt to the transforming nature of the legal profession.
 Students will engage with the technology and innovation expectations of contemporary business, legal practice and community engagements - including the concepts and areas of Big data and Artificial Intelligence and machine learning, Blockchain, legal task automation, e-contracts and smart contracting, technology assisted review, e-Courts, FinTech and RegTech, law tech start-ups, chatbots, and the capacity to develop legal, ethical and regulatory digital literacies.
 The curriculum will offer insights from a number of innovative and technology focused legal industry experts.

 Student Contribution Band HECS Band 4 10cp